020 7404 9390

 Is inheritance included in a divorce settlement?

-Generally, inherited assets will be considered non-matrimonial and ringfenced.
-As per the landmark case White v White, the court will distinguish inherited assets as coming from a wholly external source to the marriage and treat them as non-matrimonial.
+• The landmark case White v White, set out that the court will distinguish inherited assets as coming from a wholly external source to the marriage and treat them as non-matrimonial.
 However, this is provided that the needs of the other party can be met without access to the asset.

-In K v L [2011] EWCA Civ 550, the court considered the treatment of the wifes non-matrimonial shares in a family business.
-These were worth £57.4 million by the time of the hearing and represented virtually the entirety of the parties fortune.
-The family had always lived a modest lifestyle despite this wealth.
-The husband argued that departing from the equal sharing principle and awarding him only £5 million to meet his needs was discriminatory.
-Wilson LJ (as he was then) disagreed and reinforced that the recognition of the wifes unmatched financial contribution was not discriminatory where the husbands needs could be met without having to take any more from the non-matrimonial assets.
+• In K v L [2011] EWCA Civ 550, the court excluded the wifes £57.4 million non-matrimonial shares in a family business from the matrimonial pot for division.
+The family had always lived a modest lifestyle despite this wealth, and the court held that the husbands needs could be met without having to take from the non-matrimonial assets.

 When the courts consider non-matrimonial assets, including inherited property, there are multiple factors they must consider when deciding on how those assets should be dealt with.
 The principle that the needs of both parties must be met is always fundamental.
 Therefore, if the inherited assets are required to meet the parties needs, the court has the discretion to make such an order.
 However, where the inherited non-matrimonial assets are not required to meet the needs of the other party, Lord Nicholls statement in White v White is followed by the courts: In fairness, where this property still exists, the spouse to whom it was given should be allowed to keep it.